psytext/rosettastats/docs/index.md

 <h3>R</h3>

-<p>Most examples here use an R package called <pre style='display:inline'>userfriendlyscience</pre> because it contains a large number of functions designed to act similar to their SPSS counterparts.
+<p>Most examples here use an R package called <code class="highlighter-rouge">userfriendlyscience</code> because it contains a large number of functions designed to act similar to their SPSS counterparts.
 This package, therefore, first has to be installed:</p>

 <pre class="language-r highlighter-rouge">
 install.packages('userfriendlyscience');